SBA Form 1920: Lender’s Application for All 7(a) Loan Programs

 - Export Working Capital.
 Maximum loan amount of $5 million.
 Designed for businesses that can generate export sales and need additional working capital to support these sales.

-If you are applying for a Community Advantage loan, 7(a) Small Loan or CAPLine loan, you will also need to answer questions in Section U. Applicants for Export and International Trade Loans also need to complete Section W. These sections provide program-specific requirements and limitations for different types of loans.
+If you are applying for a Community Advantage loan or 7(a) Small Loan , you will also need to answer questions in Section U. If you’re applying for a or CAPLine loan, you’ll need to complete Section S. Applicants for Export and International Trade Loans also need to complete Section T. These sections provide program-specific requirements and limitations for different types of loans.

 Other information you may need to provide to your lender to complete this section includes: